Three Rivers Heritage Trail

 Erected by PA Department of Conservation and Natural Resources, Steel Industry Heritage Corporation, City of Pittsburgh Mayor Tom Murphy, The Friends of the Riverfront.

 Location.
 40° 26.72′ N, 80° 1.089′ W. Marker is in Pittsburgh, Pennsylvania, in Allegheny County.
 Marker can be reached from Three Rivers Heritage Trail.
+Marker is behind the Carnegie Science Center.
 Touch for map.
-Marker is behind the Carnegie Science Center.
-Marker is at or near this postal address: One Allegheny Ave., Pittsburgh PA 15212, United States of America.
+Marker is at or near this postal address: One Allegheny Ave, Pittsburgh PA 15212, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Langley Observatory Clock (about 400 feet away, measured in a direct line); The Pittsburgh Point (about 700 feet away); Three Rivers Stadium (approx. ¼ mile away); County of Allegheny Law Enforcement Officers Memorial (approx. ¼ mile away); First Professional Football Game (approx. ¼ mile away); Mary Cassatt (approx. 0.3 miles away); The Immaculate Reception (approx. 0.3 miles away); Byers-Lyon House (approx. 0.3 miles away).
 Touch for a list and map of all markers in Pittsburgh.